MARITIME WHISKEYS ON THE ISLE OF WHIDBEY

 The removal of unfavorable products through filtering is called subtraction.
 When charred, the interior surface of the barrel becomes a charcoal filter.
 This filter serves as a roadblock to the undesirable flavors and aromas in the distillate.
 The longer a barrel is charred, the thicker the char layer becomes.
 Most whiskey casks have a high char level.
 However, no matter how thick the layer is, you can’t char a barrel, put whiskey in it, then roll it down a hill and expect all the undesirables to be removed.
 It takes time.

 The final important change to discuss is oxygenation, or otherwise known as oxidation.
 Oak is a ring porous wood that allows the barrel to serve as a gas permeable “membrane.”
 Oxygen passes through the barrel staves while the barrel stays liquid tight.
-This is how the salt briny air in Maritime Whiskeys enters the barrel.
+This is how the salt briny air in coastal whiskeys enters the barrel.
 Oxygenation (oxidation) occurs inside the wood, slowly and naturally, helping facilitate the maturation process.

 Oxygen is needed for the initial oxygenation as well as two key reactions that are important to flavor development – esterification and transesterification, which are connected to fruity character and top note in spirits.
 Acids created by yeast during fermentation bond with alcohols to create esters (organic compounds).
 These newly formed esters will combine with alcohols to form different esters (transesterification).